 We do not currently have any employees and do not expect to have any employees.
 Services necessary for our business are provided by individuals who are employees of Flat Rock Global, pursuant to the terms of the Investment Advisory Agreement.
 Our day-to-day investment operations are managed by Flat Rock Global.
-In addition, we may reimburse Flat Rock Global for any such costs and expenses which have been paid by Flat Rock Global on our behalf.
+In addition, we may reimburse Flat Rock Global for any such costs and expenses which have been paid by Flat Rock Global on our behalf, including the allocable portion of the compensation of our chief financial officer and chief compliance officer and their respective staff.